What's Kuradashi Tea

 Kuradashi teas, which have been enriched in wooden boxes in the granary for 1.5 years, since last May, are almost ready.
 Kuradashi teas have a deepened mellow and sweet taste and enhanced subtle noble aroma.
 We will begin to offer these limited edition teas within the next 10 days.
 Please wait and see!
 (We are now accepting pre-orders for Kuradashi Gyokuro and Kuradashi Sencha.)

-Fortunately, the amount of rainfall from June to August has been basically and evenly enough and a little more than usual in total.
+Fortunately, the amount of rainfall from June to August has been adequate, and actually, a little more than usual in total.
 But only some areas received rain in the first half of August.
 As a result, some tea trees have HAYAKE leaf scorch.
 However, most of the trees have only minor damage, not critical damage.

 Autumn is going to be on its way soon and so are our seasonal autumn Kuradashi teas.
 Following traditional methods, our Kuradashi teas have been enriched in wooden boxes in the granary for one and a half years, since last May, and will be ready in a few more weeks.